mijekassandra20/job-board/README.md

 - [Contact](#contact)

 ## General Info
-Career Compass is a backend web application that allows that allows recruiters to post jobs to share with potential job candidates seeking opportunities in the industry.
+Career Compass is a backend web application that allows recruiters to post jobs to share with potential job candidates seeking opportunities in the industry.
 It also allows applicants to apply for a job that is posted by the recruiters.
 The platform is user-friendly and designed to make the job search process efficient and convenient.

 ## Technologies